Nearly 1,200 medicines are in R&D pipeline to combat expensive chronic diseases

 "We know some of the most expensive care we provide is from the long-term damage caused by chronic disease," Ybarra said.
 "This includes costly hospitalizations, procedures and long-term care."

-Healthcare professionals currently face several challenges to ensuring innovative therapies, especially those in the preventive space, remain accessible and affordable for patients.
+Healthcare professionals currently face several challenges to ensuring that innovative therapies, especially those in the preventive space, remain accessible and affordable for patients.

 "As a migraine sufferer, I personally have benefited from the new and innovative CGRP inhibitors that offer a meaningful improvement over existing classes of treatments, but many patients first are required to try and fail on older medicines," he said.